diegomarquez/game-builder/README.md

 - Have a common folder with all the game_objects and components used in all the examples.
     * Having them duplicated in every example is getting retarded.

-- Load game_object and container as dependancies of bootstrap.js and add them to the global scope
+- Spike Canvas caching.
+    * Cache static drawings
+    * Cache Images

+- Handle Adding and removing of renderer in a similar fashion to other components

+- Method to merge objects

 -----------------------------------